 - If you cannot meet the RTD criteria requirement and want to apply to RTD for a design variance, you must fill out the RTD Request for Design Variance (Form 7-1) and coordinate with RTD Utility Engineering staff to route it thru RTD for review.
 An approved Variance will be required before RTD Real Property will approve your Utility Agreement Request.
 RTD Request for Design Variance (Form 7-1)

-To officially begin your request for a utility agreement, you only need to submit the three items listed under step 1 to RTD Real Property.
+To officially begin your request for a utility agreement, you only need to submit the three items listed under Step I to RTD Real Property.
 However, to complete the Engineering Review Process outlined in Step II, you will need to submit additional information described in the five items listed above.
-You may submit the additional items directly to the Utility Engineering group during the Engineering Review process.
-If you have completed advance over-the-shoulder reviews with RTD Utility Engineering and have resolved all the design details, you can submit the additional requirements to begin Step I but the details reflected in all submitted items may need to change due to Engineering Review comments.
+You may submit the additional items directly to the Utility Engineering group during the Preliminary Engineering Review process (Step 0).
+Depending on the level of design you submitted in Step 0, details reflected in your submittal items, and the item requirements themselves may need to change due to official Engineering Review comments.

 RTD Real Property will not proceed with a Utility License Agreement until, among other RTD group reviews, the Engineering Review process is completed and approved.
 The Engineering group will hold reviews if design violates criteria or if required information is missing until all corrections are made.